Tips for Co-authoring a Book

-Writing a novel with another author comes with many advantages.
-In co-authoring, you have someone with whom to share the workload.
+Jun 29, 2023Working on a novel with another writer comes with many advantages.
+When co-authoring a book, you have someone with whom to share the workload.
 You have someone to bounce ideas off of when you get stuck in a rut.
 You get the benefit of two creative forces at work on one project.
 This can make for a fantastic finished product!

 However, you need to prepare for the journey ahead by building a solid foundation on which this partnership can thrive.
 There are many things to consider besides the actual writing of the novel.
 In this post, we will share five tips that will help you build that foundation for a successful co-authoring experience.